BC's Indigenous Public Post-Secondary Institute

 Language and Cultural Identity in Indigenous Adult Education

-This course focuses on developing foundational intercultural adult education competencies.
-Learners will have the opportunity to explore language and cultural identity in learning models, research and approaches to learning.
+This course focuses on developing culturally diverse adult education learning competencies through various Indigenous learning models, research, and approaches to learning.
 Emphasis is placed on the knowledge and skills required to foster curriculum that promotes the co-creation of knowledge in inclusive Indigenous adult learning spaces.
 Learners will explore how one's positionality impacts their teaching praxis and consider how to address diverse individual and collective learning needs in Indigenous adult learning spaces.
 The importance of Indigenous standpoint theory, critical race theory and decolonization in Indigenous adult learning will be emphasized.
 More Details on this course

 Prerequisites: ENGL-060 / English 12 or English Studies 12 or English First Peoples 12 or equivalent or permission of the instructor.